dappur/framework/README.md

 ----------

 ## Pre-Made Bootstrap Template
-This skeleton comes with several pre-made pages to help get your project moving.
+This framework comes with several pre-made pages to help get your project moving.
 These basic pages include:

  - Home Page
  - Login Page
  - Registration Page

-All of these pages and their respective controllers/views provide you an insight into how the skeleton functions including form validation, CSRF, working with Eloquent ORM and other plugins.
+All of these pages and their respective controllers/views provide you an insight into how the framework functions including form validation, CSRF, working with Eloquent ORM and other plugins.
 You can expand on the default template or create a completely new template using Twig and the front-end framework of your choosing.

 ----------

 ## Admin Interface
-In addition to the few basic front end templates, this skeleton also comes pre-built with a basic Bootstrap admin dashboard.
+In addition to the few basic front end templates, this framework also comes pre-built with a basic Bootstrap admin dashboard.
 The dashboard allows an admin to:

 - Create/View/Update/Delete Users
 - Create/View/Update/Delete Roles